List of Punisher supporting characters: Mennonite

 The Mennonite is a fictional character in the Marvel Comics Universe.
 He first appeared in Punisher MAX #3 (March 2010), and was created by writer Jason Aaron and artist Steve Dillon.

 An unnamed farmer simply known as the Mennonite lived in a community of Amish farmers.
 His wife Mary was sick, and it did not look like Mary was getting better.
 Their two sons found a box full of dangerous weapons, and when the Mennonite caught them, he took the box and buried it by a tree in a field.
 Giving in to his faith, he prayed to God for some way to help his wife, only to get word from his sons that someone named Rigoletto was looking to hire him.
 Resigned, the Mennonite takes the box of weapons and heads on his way.
-He enters the city to meet with Rigoletto, whom he refuses to divulge his "Christian name" to, and accepts the job of killing the Punisher though only with the tools that his religion allows.
+He enters the city to meet with Rigoletto, to whom he refuses to divulge his "Christian name", and accepts the job of killing the Punisher though only with the tools that his religion allows.
 The Mennonite and the Punisher face off with the former using a hammer, horses, and his bare hands to take the latter on in a fight.
 Tiring out, the Mennonite reaches for one of the Punisher's guns, only to get electrified.
 The Punisher drops a safe on his head, killing him.
 Meanwhile, his sons wait with Mary unaware that their father failed them.